-Contractors save time by stacking several bundles of shingles on a roof before installing them.
+Contractors save time by stacking several shingle bundles on a roof before installing them.
 However, if stacked poorly, the shingles (or roof) can become damaged, which will adversely affect the overall longevity of the roof.
 Read on for some tips and tricks for stacking shingles on a roof.

-- If a roof has a high pitch, nail a board below where you’ll put the shingles to prevent them from sliding down, being a safety hazard, or knocking into other tiles and damaging them.
-Try not to stack your bundles in vulnerable places on your roof, such as in valleys.
-You will increase risk of damage.
+If a roof has a high pitch, nail a board below where you’ll put the shingles to brace your shingle stacks.
+This will prevent them from sliding down, being a safety hazard, or knocking into other tiles and damaging them.

 You might initially start laying shingles on a clean surface, but make sure to be aware of any dirt or debris that might fly up onto the roof.
 If it gets into the adhesive, it will diminish its wind resistance significantly.
 Read more about wind damaged shingles here.